quffaro/Demosthenes/docs/src/index.md

-# AlgebraicTemplate.jl
+# Demosthenes.jl

 ```@meta
-CurrentModule = AlgebraicTemplate
+CurrentModule = Demosthenes
 ```

-`AlgebraicTemplate.jl` is a Julia library for...
+`Demosthenes.jl` is a Julia library for...